 - 5 shares to retire on

-- A FTSE 100 stock I'm avoiding like the plague
+- Why I’m avoiding BT Group like the plague

-Kevin Godbold has no position in any of the shares mentioned.
+Peter Stephens owns shares in Lloyds.
 The Motley Fool UK has recommended Lloyds Banking Group.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.